wolfi584/Rainfall_in_Australia/README.md

 - Used seaborn heatmap and model's feature importance for Feature selection.

 **Regression Model:**
 - Training/Testing Data Split: 70/30 split for better precision.
+Model performance leveled off at 70/30.
 - Standed Scaler to scale the data
 - Used seaborn heatmap for feature selection